-Target journal: Human Resource Development International

 Abstract

 This mixed-methods study examines the role of Wonder Women, an informal virtual community of practice (VCoP), in fostering a sense of belonging and engagement among career women in the Israeli military.
 Despite extensive literature on virtual communities, a significant gap exists in understanding their impact on women in hierarchical organizations, particularly military contexts.
-Using interviews and focus groups with 16 community members, and based on frameworks of Sense of Virtual Community (SOVC) and Sense of Community (SCI-2), the study reveals how the community provides a supportive space for women to share experiences, navigate gender-related barriers, and develop coping strategies in a male-dominated organization.
+Using interviews and focus groups with 16 community members, and based on frameworks of Sense of Virtual Community (SOVC) and Sense of Community (SCI-2),

+reveals how the community provides a supportive space for women to share experiences, navigate gender-related barriers, and develop coping strategies in a male-dominated organization.
 The findings demonstrate how the community bridges expectation gaps, empowers members, and drives organizational change.
-Future research could examine the long-term impact of such communities on military career trajectories.

 The findings underscore how informal virtual communities can promote inclusion, well-being, and gender equality within military settings, suggesting military organizations should recognize such communities as valuable resources for fostering efficient organizational culture.

-Keywords: Virtual Community of Practice – VCoP, organizational sense of belonging, gendered work engagement, military
+Keywords: Virtual Community of Practice (VCoP), organizational sense of belonging, gendered work engagement, military

-Introduction
+Bridging the Gaps: The Role of a Virtual Community in Supporting Women’s Military Career Experience, Belonging, and Engagement

-While theoretical studies have addressed organizational change processes related to employee belonging and engagement (Jesiek et al., 2018), empirical research on professional virtual communities' impact, particularly for women in hierarchical organizations like the military, remains limited.
+Although theoretical studies have addressed organizational change processes related to employee belonging and engagement (e.g., Jesiek et al., 2018), empirical research on professional virtual communities’ impact, particularly for women in hierarchical organizations like the military, remains limited.
 This study explores how one such community supports women in navigating career military service challenges.
-Research shows disparities in well-being and belonging across genders and organizations (Gallup, 2016; Miller & Adkins, 2016), with women's integration and advancement in military contexts receiving increasing attention (Fieldhouse & O'Leary, 2023; Harel & Popper, 2024).
-However, informal communities' contributions to career servicewomen's well-being remain understudied.
+Research shows disparities in well-being and belonging across genders and organizations (Gallup, 2016; Miller & Adkins, 2016), with women’s integration and advancement in military contexts receiving increasing attention (Fieldhouse & O'Leary, 2023; Harel & Popper, 2024).
+However, the contribution of these informal communities to career servicewomen’s well-being remain understudied.
 This research addresses this gap.